-UE4 VR Tutorial: How to Deploy UE4 to Oculus Go
+UE4 VR Tutorial: Oculus Go Unreal Engine VR Tutorial

 Setup and Deploy a UE4 project to the Oculus Go.

 In this tutorial, we’ll walk through all of the steps necessary to setup and deploy a simple stereoscopic UE4 project to the Oculus Go.
 The goal of this video is to help developers quickly jump into the UE4 to Oculus Go pipeline with a working example which they can then tweak to suit their specific needs.

 Hello, this is Ian from Elara and this tutorial will focus on deploying to the Oculus Go VR headset from UE4.
 I’ll move quickly, so pause early and often.
 For this tutorial you’ll need an Oculus Go, a Windows 64-bit computer, a private Wi-Fi network, and a mobile device capable of installing the companion Oculus App.